Bick family fonds

-System of ArrangementCollection has been arranged into six series which reflect the major activities of the Bick family, as well as thematic divisions as it came to the VHEC.
+System of ArrangementCollection has been arranged into five series which reflect the major activities of the Bick family, as well as thematic divisions as it came to the VHEC.
 Select photographs only have been described at the item level.
 Other items have been digitized and scans used as media representations for series, sub-series and file-level descriptions.
 Consult the archivist for more information.

 Rules or ConventionsISAD(G) informed by RAD

 Date of DescriptionPrepared by Sarika Kelm in November 2016.
 Revised 2017 to include description of accrual.
+Revised 2018.